tqbl/ood_audio/README.rst

     pip install -r requirements.txt

-Currenty, this software works with the FSDnoisy18k dataset, which may be downloaded `here`__.
+Currently, this software works with the FSDnoisy18k dataset, which may be downloaded `here`__.
 Under the root directory of the dataset, the following directories should be present::

     FSDnoisy18k.audio_test